Inspection of Oil & Gas Equipment

 Is your project in the development stage?

 When you need quick feedback on the overall part to determine its accuracy to the design, a 3D scan may be the best option.
-A full FAI or even a partial dimensional inspection may be more than is necessary when performing an initial validation.
+A full first article inspection (FAI) or even a partial dimensional inspection may be more than is necessary when performing an initial validation.

 Are you making a comparison of one part to another?